mrmcc3/faunadb-clj/README.md

 ### faunadb-clj

-A clojure driver for FaunaDB.
+An experimental clojure driver for FaunaDB.
+Requires Java 11.

 ### Todo